AusClimateService/data-code-group/roadmap.md

 the code (Appendix 4).

-## 2. Shared code for common tasks
+## 2. Common code for common tasks

 In some instances the same data processing will be conducted across the ACS Project 2 Work Packages.
 For instance, an index of extreme fire weather might be calculated using BARRA2 (Work Package 1) and CCAM data (Work Package 2).
 In these cases we should try and use the same code to process both datasets.
-Work Package 4 will provide programming support for the development and running of shared code for common tasks.
+The Storage and Code Group will provide programming support for the development and running of common code for common tasks.

 ## Appendices